dmiller1006/mui-datagrid-apiRef-demo/README.md

 # Mui DataGrid GridApi Interface

-A project demoing the usage of Material UI's useGridApiContext() hook to apply pagination functionality to custom pagination components.
+A project demoing the usage of Material UI's useGridApiContext() hook to apply pagination functionality to custom components for DataGrids that use client side pagination.

 Docs:
 * https://mui.com/x/api/data-grid/grid-api/